TraderHowell/lanai/README.md

 [Details TBD]

 ## Getting Support
 Found a bug or have a suggestion?
-[Open an issue on GitHub](https://github.com/TraderHowell/lanai/issues) after reviewing existing issues.
+[Open an issue](https://github.com/TraderHowell/lanai/issues) after reviewing existing ones.